 One afternoon, the woman driving my high school’s carpool told me that my writing was a waste of time.
 I knew better than to argue with her, but I also knew she was wrong.
 I once told my mother that all I needed to do was to wait for the right idea, but I quickly learned better.
 Writing a good story has very little to do with ideas.
 It has to do with skill, and skill comes from practice.
 I still treasure the stories I wrote when I was younger, but even the ones lost forever were not a waste of time, no more than a piece of music is wasted if it is played where no one else can hear.

 The Spectra began in middle school, when I began a story about a group of teenagers who personified different elements.
 They lived in my imagination for many years.
 Finally, in my last year of college or so, I had a dream where royal Spectra used hidden passages to reach a safe place during an attack.
 I began to write soon after.
-I worked on the story for about three years, and even started looking for an agent to publish it, when I realized that everything I had written was all backstory, and the story should begin where the first book ended.
-I started over on the book that would become The Spectra Unearthed.
-I finished the first complete draft about a year later, but continued editing for a couple more years, slowing down as children came along.
-I looked at traditional publishing for about a year (again slowed down by children and lack of internet at home), before deciding to self-publish.
 My first book, The Spectra Unearthed, came out in September 2015.
 You can read more about the origin of the book here.

 I hope that my writing has touched someone.
 I know that not everyone will like what I’ve written.
 I know that criticism and rejection are coming.
-But I hope that I’ve touched someone, made them a little happier, and made the world a better place.
+But I hope that I’ve touched someone and made them a little happier.
 I hope that maybe some young writer will read my words and put their own pen to paper.
 Maybe together we can make the world a better place.

 This is why I write.